Skip to main content

 The MAH District Board secured federal Critical Access Hospital designation for the hospital in 2007, helping to position the hospital well to survive in the increasingly complex health care environment.

-Muleshoe Area Medical Center purchased Muleshoe Family Medicine and Medical Clinic of Muleshoe in the late 1990s.
-Both clinics are now operated by the hospital as provider-based federally designated Rural Health Clinics.
+Muleshoe Area Medical Center purchased Medical Clinic of Muleshoe in the late 1990s and now operates by the hospital as a provider-based federally designated Rural Health Clinic.

 Meet our Hospital Leadership